edgelesssys/marblerun/README.md

 ### Key features

-* Authentication and integrity verification of microservices :lock:
+* Authentication and integrity verification of microservices wrt. the Manifest :lock:
+* Secrets management for microservices :key:
-* Provisioning of certificates, configurations, and application artifacts :package:
+* Provisioning of certificates, configurations, and parameters :package:
-* Remote attestation for the confidentiallity and integrity over the whole cluster :globe_with_meridians:
+* Remote attestation of the entire cluster :globe_with_meridians:

 ### Overview